-Legal Travel to Cuba Using "Support for the Cuban People"
+Legal Travel to Cuba in 2019 Using "Support for the Cuban People"

 Psssst – we’re going to let you in on a little secret: traveling to Cuba is still legal.
 Confusing, albeit, but legal.
 We’ve been keeping a close tab on our inbox this year and we’ve noticed a major trend.
 You want to go to Cuba but the bottom line is, you just don’t understand the new Cuba travel rules.
 Isn’t being a tourist in Cuba illegal?

 So here’s the 411: being a “tourist” is illegal.
 You can’t just go to Cuba for a mojito and a day on the beach.
 But to visit as a meaningful traveler?
 Someone that doesn’t just take from a destination, but seeks to enhance it?
 Who strives to make meaningful connections with those they cross paths with?
 That deeply cares about the betterment of Cuban society and aims to make an impact?
 Not only is that legal, but that’s what we’re all about.
 Be a traveler, not a tourist – sound familiar?

 Why is the #elcaminotravel experience special?
 All you have to do is pick a cool destination and just go!
 No worries about planning a single detail.
 Because you know as soon as you arrive, you'll be greeted by a local, who feels like a friend.
 Someone who'll show you the best places to stay, to explore, to eat, drink and play!
 You'll experience every magical moment, with new friends and your own professional photographer taking care of all the photos.
 And at the end of your trip, you'll have memories no selfie stick could ever capture. | photo by @villa_de_rosa for #elcaminotravel